usama-baloch/Digit-Rcognization-ExplanationOf-CNN-with-depth/README.md

 # Digit-Rcognization-ExplanationOf-CNN-with-depth

+If anyone need to work on this project, fork this and start working, if your solution is much better than mine than we can update here.
 ## WorkFlow:

  ==> You wonder how we use these images to predict by using Model?
 The Answer you will get is: